Super fun robot activities to try with the kids today. They’d be great for a preschool robot theme, summer camp, or just because.

 - Saturday – Nature Themed Activities for Kids from House of Burke

-- Sunday is a circus theme from Sugar Aunts
+- Sunday is a Circus Themed Activities from Sugar Aunts